-Field Safety Plan
+Remote/Wilderness Work - Field Safety Plan

 The Field Safety Tool is a fillable and modifiable document designed to help research groups generate a practical Field Safety Plan.
 Not all researcher members will be familiar with the potential hazards of an area or the preparations required.
 A Field Safety Plan covers critical details that all participants should be familiar with before conducting field work.